playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-dependency-injection/index.md

 }
 ```

-> It's worth mentioning that while this works at a relatively small-scale, you [should not use this pattern for large data sets across huge swaths of your program.
-Instead, you should likely be using a library like Redux for performance reasons.](https://blog.isquaredsoftware.com/2021/01/context-redux-differences/)

 ### Angular

 Because we're able to inject a full class instance into a child component, we can utilize methods in said class to mutate data of the injected class instance.